stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ### Building Micro Frontends

 If you're using a client-side bundler like webpack, it's very easy to bundle third-party dependencies into your application code and get isolation within your bundle that way.
 In our case, when we have multiple individual Web Components on a single page, we wanted a way for each of these components to keep their bundle sizes low by loading third-party dependencies separately.
-If two Web Components rely on the same dependency, they would both load the dependency separately, and rely on browser caching to only load the dependency over the wire once.
+If two Web Components were to rely on the same third-party package, they would both load the dependency separately, and rely on browser caching to only transfer it over the wire once.

 This begets two problems, though, the first being that Web Components don't have enough JavaScript isolation to globally load two separate versions of one dependency.